rofrano/tekton-testing/labs/05-build-an-image/README.md

 # Building and Image

 Welcome to the hands-on lab for **Building an Image**.
 You are now at the build step, which is the next to last step in your CD pipeline.
-Before you can deploy your application, you need to build a Docker image.
-Luckily, there are several tasks in the Tekton catalog that can do that.
-You will use one named `buildah`.
+Before you can deploy your application, you need to build a Docker image and push it to an image registry.
+Luckily, there is a ClusterTask from the Tekton catalog available on your cluster that can do that -- the `buildah` ClusterTask.

 ## Learning Objectives

 After completing this lab, you will be able to:

-- Install the buildah task from the Tekton CD Catalog
+- Determine which ClusterTasks are available on your cluster
-- Describe the parameters required to use the buildah task
+- Describe the parameters required to use the buildah ClusterTask
-- Use the buildah task in a Tekton pipeline to build an image and push it to an image registry
+- Use the buildah ClusterTask in a Tekton pipeline to build an image and push it to an image registry

 ---